david-a-parry/vase/README.md

       --canonical           When used in conjunction with --csq argument, ignore consequences for non-canonical transcripts.

+      --flagged_features    When used in conjunction with --csq argument, ignore consequences for flagged
+                            transcripts/features (i.e. with a non-empty
+                            'FLAGS' CSQ field).

       --biotypes BIOTYPE [BIOTYPE ...]
                             When used in conjunction with --csq  argument,